 Professor of English and Director of Women's Gender & Sexuality Studies

-Elizabeth Gregory, Professor of English, directs the WGSS Program and the UH Institute for Research on Women, Gender & Sexuality.
-She writes on American modernist poetry and women’s work and fertility.
+Elizabeth Gregory, Taylor Professor of Gender & Sexuality Studies and Professor of English, directs the WGSS Program and the UH Institute for Research on Women, Gender & Sexuality.
+She writes on Marianne Moore’s poetry and women’s work and fertility.

 Gregory's book “Ready: Why Women Are Embracing the New Later Motherhood” (2012/2007, Basic Books), based on in-depth interviews with 100+ new later moms and extensive collateral research, shatters the myths surrounding later motherhood.
 Her more recent work in this realm explores the effect of an expanded school schedule on women’s workforce participation and how to build a culture and economy of care.